We The Curious: Closure of Wildwalk and IMAX

-Wildwalk and the IMAX Theatre closed at the end of March 2007 due to lower popularity with the public, running cost and a lack of funding and government support.
-Despite At-Bristol's insistence that the government should have supported Wildwalk, the science centres that were established by the Millennium Commission in 2000 were intended to be self-financing, once established.
+Wildwalk and the IMAX Theatre closed in 2007.
+Despite At-Bristol's insistence that the government should have supported Wildwalk, the science centres that were established by the Millennium Commission in 2000 were intended to be self-financing once established.
 This proved difficult for some of the 18 centres established in 2000, with The Earth Centre, Big Idea and Wildwalk all closing within 10 years.

-The Wildwalk building was converted into an aquarium by Blue Reef Aquarium, with the IMAX cinema being used to show nature and wildlife films.
-The Aquarium owners took the decision to stop screening IMAX films in November 2011, but the space is still used for venue hire events.

-Though the charity had no problems securing short term funds and grants to cover this when the centre was set up, enabling them to run the three attractions for just over six years, by 2005/2006 most of these had either decreased greatly or ended altogether.

-This left only two options: close the whole centre, or close Wildwalk and IMAX, enabling existing funds to be channelled exclusively to Explore.
-As Explore was more popular with visitors, and Wildwalk and the IMAX theatre were more expensive to run, it was decided that the second option was viable, and in this way Explore could become financially viable in the future.

-For these reasons, Wildwalk and the IMAX theatre closed for the last time on Saturday, 31 March 2007, making 45 people redundant.
+Though the charity had no problems securing short term funds and grants when the centre was set up, enabling them to run the three attractions for just over six years, by 2005-06 most of these had decreased or ended.
+This left two options: close the whole centre, or close Wildwalk and IMAX, enabling funds to be channelled exclusively to Explore.
+As Explore was more popular with visitors, and Wildwalk and the IMAX theatre were more expensive to run, it was decided that the second option was viable.
+Wildwalk and the IMAX theatre closed for the last time on 31 March 2007, making 45 people redundant.

-The Regional Development Agency worked alongside Bristol City Council to find new uses for the buildings, and at the same time the University of the West of England expressed an interest in taking over the buildings to use for public outreach work with schools.
+The Regional Development Agency worked with Bristol City Council to find new uses for the buildings, with the University of the West of England expressing an interest in using them for public outreach work with schools.
+In 2008, Blue Reef Aquarium took on the buildings for an aquarium and events space, which opened in October 2009.

-In April 2008 it was announced that the Wildwalk building was to be converted into an aquarium and that the IMAX would be used to show nature and wildlife films.
-The £4 million plan by Newquay firm Blue Reef Aquarium, intended to provide a site for tropical marine and freshwater creatures, which opened in October 2009.